yahya-s9/casca-demo/README.md

 ## Features

-- Multi-Document upload on front-end -> OCR with tesseract -> text
+- Multi-Document upload on front-end -> OCR with tesseract -> text -> stored in chroma vector DB to support RAG
-- text split into chunks, converted to embeddings and then those (+ metadata) stored chromaDB vector DB to support RAG
+- (skipped text chunking and embedding)
 - the undderwriter can then ask questions ab the uploaded documents in natural lang

 ## Back-End REST Routes